-- Wash vehicle thoroughly to remove dirt, grease, oil, tar or mud from exterior surfaces and underside of front fender. - Periodically wash vehicles stored in exposed locations. - Touch up exposed raw or primed metal to provide rust protection. - Cover chrome and stainless steel parts with a thick coat of auto wax to prevent discoloration.
-Rewax as necessary when the vehicle is washed. - · Lubricate all hood, door hinges and latches with a light grade oil. - · Cover the interior soft trim to prevent fading.
+- Wash vehicle thoroughly to remove any contaminants from the exterior surfaces and underside of the vehicle. - Periodically wash vehicles stored in exposed locations. - Touch up exposed raw or primed metal to provide rust protection. - Cover chrome and stainless steel parts with a thick coat of auto wax to prevent discoloration.
+Rewax as necessary when the vehicle is washed. - Lubricate all hood, door hinges and latches with a light-grade oil. - Cover the interior soft trim to prevent fading.